BrightspaceUI/actions/visual-diff/README.md

 Once you've merged the above, you'll see the new secrets in your repo within a few minutes!
 These tokens will be rotated automatically for you.

 Notes:
-* This uses [`iam-build-tokens`](https://github.com/Brightspace/iam-build-tokens) hub roles behind the scenes, in case your repo needs (or will one day need) access to multiple roles.
+* This uses [`iam-build-tokens`](https://github.com/Brightspace/iam-build-tokens) hub roles behind the scenes, so you can register multiple roles to assume if needed (for example, if you also need permissions for deployment).

 ## Writing Visual Diff Tests